Pro Artist’s Guide to Comic & Manga Layouts, Paneling, Flow

 • A distant shot for establishing scenes or showing wide action

-• A silhouette shot gives an opportunity for drama
+• A silhouette shot gives an opportunity for drama and lets users focus on key information within the scene

 Overlapping panels: